 Things to See and Do in Kamppi

-2. Spend a few hours in the Natural Museum of Helsinki
+- Spend a few hours in the Natural Museum of Helsinki.

-3. Go check out the neighbouring Church in the Rock
+- Go check out the neighbouring Church in the Rock.

 A new country, a new contract, a new piece of plastic – booooring.
 Instead, buy an eSIM!

-Punavuori means the “red rock”, and got its name from the stones that are found in the neighborhood.
-Today, Punavuori is not only filled with designer boutiques, but also with trendy cafés and restaurants where visitors can enjoy international and local cuisine.
+Punavuori means “red rock”, and got its name from the stones that are found in the neighbourhood.
+Today, Punavuori is not only filled with designer boutiques but also with trendy cafés and restaurants where visitors can enjoy international and local cuisine.

 Punavuori really comes to life in the summer, with people flocking to the parks and having drinks out on the terraces.
-The Sinebrychoff urban park is particularly popular among locals to relax and enjoy the sun.
+All nature lovers should head to Sinebrychoff Urban Park.
+It’s particularly popular among locals to relax and enjoy the sun.
 Right next to the park, the Sinebrychoff Museum displays the largest painting collection in Finland dating from the 14th to the 19th centuries.

 Hostel Diana Park | Best Hostel in Punavuori